 The Broadway Subway Project will be mainly constructed by underground tunneling methods.
 The contractor has indicated that twin tunnels with an excavation diameter of 6 metres will be built using two tunnel boring machines.
 The Project will also include 700 metres of elevated guideway from VCC Clark station to a tunnel portal near Great Northern Way Area.

 Street-level construction and excavation can be expected in areas and blocks where stations will be constructed, and at each end of the line.
-Traffic decking will be placed in station blocks to allow people to travel through the corridor.
-A number of properties in station blocks will be used for off-street work and storage areas to support construction of the underground stations.
-The project laydown areas will be used for the delivery, storage and partial assembly of project equipment and materials to be installed or constructed.
+Traffic decking is being constructed in station blocks on Broadway to allow people to travel through the corridor.
+A number of properties in station blocks are being used for off-street work and storage areas to support construction of the underground stations.
 This will help keep construction activity off Broadway and adjacent streets as much as possible to mitigate disruption and manage safety for people visiting or traveling through the area.

 Construction of the stations, the elevated guideway and the tunnel portal is expected to begin later in 2021.
 Tunneling is expected to start in 2022 and the project is still on schedule for the new line to open in 2025.
 You can access businesses, services and residences on Broadway throughout construction.

 The Project will be built using a Community Benefits Agreement to help employ locals, women, Indigenous people and others traditionally underrepresented in the trades, and increase B.C.’s skilled and diverse workforce.

 Access will be maintained to local businesses, residences and medical services, including pedestrian access for people of all abilities.

 The 10th Avenue cycling route will be maintained.
 During construction, the contractor will reroute sections of the Arbutus and Central Valley greenways to temporary, safe cycling detour routes.

 We will provide ongoing updates about any construction-related access changes through traffic news outlets, social media and our website.